imunderthetree/Talk2Buy/README.md

 - Watermark: 50% opacity
 - Text Overlay: Size 30-40

-## 📄 Documentation
+## 📖 Documentation

-Each component includes detailed help files:
+Each component includes detailed documentation in its respective folder:
-- `Craft Material.txt` - Complete scraper guide
+- `(1) Material Scraper/Craft Material.txt` - Complete scraper guide
-- `Model (Imageto3D).txt` - 3D conversion manual
+- `(2) Model 2D to 3D/Model (Imageto3D).txt` - 3D conversion manual
-- `3D process.txt` - Visualization help
+- `(3) 3D process After 2D to 3D/3D process.txt` - Visualization help

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤝 Contributing

+We welcome contributions!
+Please feel free to submit pull requests or open issues for bugs and feature requests.

-##
+## 📞 Contact

+For questions or collaboration opportunities, please reach out to either contributor.

+---

+*This project demonstrates the integration of web scraping, computer vision, and 3D processing technologies to create a comprehensive craft-to-3D modeling pipeline.*